timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 memory management interventions.

 #### Views
+%% Intrusive memories as trailheads and burdens %%

 First, intrusive memories show up as both "burdens" and as "trailheads" in Internal Family Systems.